wintercounter/ccss/README.md

 regular CSS.

 > You don't necessarily need to write CSS such way.
 It's also a plan to provide
-> tools that helps you use CSS on your existing codebase for
+> tools that help you use CSS on your existing codebase for
 > production builds only for example.

 ## Examples